PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

     // force conversion of the goal with ID 17 _paq.push(["trackGoal", 17]);

-before triggering :ref:`trackPageView<jtc-api-trackPageView>`.

 We call this procedure a "manual conversion".
-Manual conversion doesn't create an additional conversion event like the automatic conversion does.
+Manual conversion will send a standalone conversion event immediately and is not tied to any other event sent by tracker like automatic conversions.